AarushSharma0409/DocMind/docs/ARCHITECTURE.md

 - PDFs use `"page"` — real, fixed page numbers that match what the user sees.
 - DOCX files use `"paragraph_index"` — because Word pages depend on fonts and margins not stored in the file, so true page numbers are unavailable.
-Paragraph position is a stable proxy that the citation UI (Phase 4) can render as `"¶12"`.
+Paragraph position is a stable proxy that the citation UI can render as `"¶12"`.
 - TXT files use `"page"` with `page_number: 1` — treated as a single page.

 **Bug caught before shipping:** the original DOCX loader used a dense counter